The coronavirus (COVID-19) pandemic is having a profound impact across the UK. In response to the pandemic, the COVID-19 Infection Survey measures:

 The estimated distribution of clearance times is modelled using flexible parametric interval censored survival models, choosing the amount of flexibility in the model based on the Bayesian Information Criterion.
 We allow the distribution of clearance times to change according to the date a participant first tests positive.

-There is a bias in estimating the clearance distribution since the analysis used to estimate how long a person stays positive, only starts from their first positive test.
+There is a bias in estimating the clearance distribution because the analysis used to estimate how long a person stays positive only starts from their first positive test.
 Since (most) people will have become positive on an earlier day, this will bias the clearance curves downwards (making the estimates too short).
-However, there is another bias due to missing positive episodes entirely if they are short -- meaning that our dataset has fewer short positive episodes than in the population as a whole, and that the sample used to run the survival analysis is biased towards people with longer positive episodes.
+However, there is another bias due to the survey missing positive episodes entirely if they are short.
+This means that our dataset has fewer short positive episodes than in the population as a whole, and that the sample used to run the survival analysis is biased towards people with longer positive episodes.
 This will bias the clearance curves upwards (making the estimates too long).
-We included whether or not the first positive a participant had in the survey was their first test in the study, and if not, how many days their last negative test was previously as explanatory variables.
-There was no evidence that either of these variables were associated with clearance time, and we have therefore used the overall estimate.
+We include whether the first positive a participant had in the survey was their first test in the study, and if not, how many days their last negative test was previously as explanatory variables.
+There is no evidence that either of these variables are associated with clearance time, and we have therefore used the overall estimate.

 The estimate of the incidence of PCR-positive cases (relating to the incidence of infection) is produced by combining a posterior sample from the Bayesian MRP positivity model with the estimated distribution of the clearance times, allowing for the fact that some people will remain positive for shorter or longer times than others.
-Once the distribution of clearance is known, a deterministic transformation (known as deconvolution) of the posterior of the positivity is computed.
+Once the distribution of clearance is known, we compute a deterministic transformation (known as deconvolution) of the posterior of the positivity.
 The resulting sample gives the posterior distribution of the incidence of PCR-positive cases.

-Incidence estimates based on the MRP positivity model are calculated for the entire period of data in the MRP positivity model but presented excluding the first two weeks.
+We calculate incidence estimates based on the MRP positivity model for the entire period of data in the MRP positivity model but we present it excluding the first two weeks.
 This is to avoid boundary effects (at the start of the positivity model, infections will have happened at various points in the past).

 The official estimate of incidence is the estimate from this model at the reference date.
-The reference date used for our official estimates of incidence is 10 days prior to the end of the positivity reference week.
+The reference date used for our official estimates of incidence is 14 days before the end of the positivity reference day.
 This is necessary as estimates later than this date are more subject to change as we receive additional data.

 Figure 1 compares the previously published official estimates of incidence for England between 4 September 2020 and 28 November 2020 (points with credible intervals in chart) to an indicative incidence estimate based on the new method (solid line in chart).